eduardoreisalvarenga/CapstoneProject_TelegramBot/README.md

 # TheSimpleBot

-> This is Microverse's Capstone Project.
+> This is a simple Telegram bot

 ![screenshot](./screenshot/bot.PNG)

-This is, as the name suggest, a simple bot.
-The project was built using ruby.
+This is, as the name suggest, a simple Telegram bot.
+The goal of this project is to build a bot capable of: Telling a joke with your name, give you a quote.
+And Automatically give you a daily quote everyday.
+This project is my solution to Microverse's Capstone project "Build Your Own Bot".

 ## Built With

-- Major languages,
+- Major languages: Ruby.
-- frameworks,
-- technologies used
+- frameworks: No frameworks were used.
+- technologies used: This project was built using just The programming language Ruby

 ## Live Demo